+What are dental implants?

 +Are dental implants expensive?

-While two new dental implants and a new denture costs about $7,000, the implants are guaranteed for life and the denture usually lasts at least ten years.
+This is the million dollar question that everyone asks.
+While surgery for two new dental implants and a new denture costs about $7,000, the implants are guaranteed for life and the denture usually lasts at least ten years.
 This means that the actual cost of getting a denture on two implants is less than $2/day.
 Comparing this amount to the cost of having to use a couple tubes of denture adhesive every week, implants actually work out to be the more affordable option.